fetta/jms-prototype/README.md

 - Activation Specification named "ActivationSpecification"

 Also you have to correctly map these resources when you deploy this package to application server.

+The messages and prints to SystemOut are in polish, but there is no important information there so it doesn't matter I hope.